Oracle problems as communication tasks and optimization of quantum algorithms: Information-theoretic analysis of standard quantum algorithms

-In the remainder of this paper we demonstrate our approach by studying several examples of quantum algorithms.
-The information-theoretic figures we have discussed are computed and presented in detail, using a combination of analytic and numerical methods.

-Starting with the Deutsch-Jozsa algorithm, we note that it is challenging to compute all information-theoretic quantities analytically.
-Thus, we have run simulations of the Deutsch-Jozsa algorithm with $ k \leq 4 $, where $k$ denotes the number of input bits for the oracle functions (which is also the number of measured qubits).
+Starting with the Deutsch--Jozsa algorithm, we have run simulations for $ k \leq 4 $, where $k$ denotes the number of input bits for the oracle functions (which is also the number of measured qubits).
 In particular, the simulation (a MATLAB script) goes over all possible oracle functions and emulates the algorithm's run for each, computing the state of the quantum computer (pre-query, post-query and final) and the probabilities for every possible measurement outcome.
 The states are mixed together to find $\rho_Y^i$, the probabilities are used to find the probability distribution of $Y$ conditioned on $J$, and these are then used to calculate the required information-theoretic quantities.
-The results are displayed in \Cref{DJ_Simulation}.
+The results are displayed in \ref{DJ_Simulation}.
 Note we have taken the ``partition-uniform'' probability distribution over the oracles.